Gbuomprisco/ngx-chips/README.md

 ```

 #### Add default values
-If you use many instances of the component and eant to set some values by default for all of them, import the module and use `withDefaults`:
+If you use many instances of the component and want to set some values by default for all of them, import the module and use `withDefaults`:

 ```javascript
 import { TagInputModule } from 'ngx-chips';